 Being able to learn and expand your knowledge in your field is essential.
-There is always likely something new to research or better your understanding of something you haven’t quite nailed down.
+There is always something new to research to better your understanding of something you haven’t quite nailed down.

 This is important because future tasks may take you out of your comfort zone so having that extra knowledge under your belt will only help.

 But knowledge doesn’t have to be technical.
-Having a sound grasp on processes is invaluable.
-You will able to point people in the right direction even if you don’t know how to solve the problem yourself.
+Having a sound grasp on processes is invaluable as you will able to point people in the right direction even if you don’t know how to solve the problem yourself.

 If you would like any further information on courses, please see some helpful contacts below: